docker/docs/api/dtr_1_3_accounts.md

 **Authorization**

-Client must be authenticated as a system 'admin' user or the user in question.
+Client must be authenticated as a system 'admin' user or as the user in question.

 **Status Codes**